 A Director of Project Management will likely have at least 7-10 years of experience in project management.
 They’re a career PM—this is what they want to do for the foreseeable future.

-In the U.S., a Director of PM’s salary is likely $75,000 to $150,000 (adjusted to local cost of living and agency size).
+In the U.S. as of 2023, a Director of PM’s salary is likely $100,000 to $180,000 (adjusted to local cost of living and agency size).
 Small agencies might promote someone early and pay them less than six figures.

 An expensive market like New York or the Bay Area may pay more, but that’s also a matter of supply and demand—it’s tough to find a truly effective PM Director in a competitive market.